kiratech/labs/Building-Castles/DevSecOps-Pipeline-Full-Implementation.md

 The original error is not there anymore, and the pipeline should now be green.

+### Code coverage

-**NOTE**: if Sonarqube fails again, check the quality gates, and create a custom quality gate associated to the project that will have `Conditions on New Code` -> `Coverage` set to zero.
+If Sonarqube fails again, check the quality gates, and create a custom quality gate associated to the project that will have `Conditions on New Code` -> `Coverage` set to zero.

+Another viable solution would be to implement a unit test related to the example Java file, this is beyond the scope of this exercise, but is considered a best practice by Sonarqube.